Protyasha-Roy/non-academic-academia/content/me/_index.md

 ---
 author: "Prothyasha Roy"
-title: "me"
+title: "Me"
-description: "About the author of Non-academic Academia.
-Protyasha Roy."
+description: "About the author of Non-academic Academia."
 date: "2024-12-29"
 lastmod: "2024-12-29"
-draft: true
 ---

 Bleghh!!